olivialaven/MGT502_project/README.md

 - Shows the top 5 most popular books
 - Shows the top 5 most recent books
 - Has a search functionality if you are looking a specific book
+- Allows for reservation of books, which are logged in the basket

 ![Screenshot](images/BookSMT_interface.png)